-Mrs. Velez has worked tirelessly through the years to educate and promote healthier lifestyles for the community, from its infancy to recently celebrating the 15th year of the Fiesta de Salud/Celebrating Health Fair; this is one of the longest standing community health fairs that are hosted in the City of Lawrence.
-She was one of three leaders to develop the well-known “Winning with Diabetes” program at the Lawrence Senior Center.
+Mrs. Velez has worked tirelessly through the years to educate area residents about the benefits of healthier lifestyle choices.
+For more than 15 years, she has helped organize the Fiesta de Salud/Celebrating Health Fair and she played a key role in developing the well-known “Winning with Diabetes” program at the Lawrence Senior Center.
 She has also served on the GLFHC Latino Center of Excellence to eliminate Disparities: REACH New England, and the American Diabetes Association National Latino Subcommittee.

 Mrs. Velez has received many honors and awards, including the Unsung Heroine Award from the Massachusetts Commission on the Status of Women, the Honorary Veteran Award, and the Director of the Year Award from the Massachusetts Councils on Aging (MCOA).

 Born in Cuba, Mrs. Velez migrated with her parents to Lawrence when she was five years old.
 She has been a resident of Lawrence since 1969 and an employee of the City of Lawrence for more than 30 years.
 She is the proud wife of Fernando Velez, and mother of Tabitha and Sheldon Velez.